Hong Kong is such a great city for shopping. In fact for many people it’s the sole reason they stopover here.

 But where to start?

 Oh my!
 Where to start?
-There are malls and boutiques and markets for cheap shopping everywhere in Hong Kong and depending on where you’re staying (Kowloon on the mainland or Hong Kong Island) you could easily just stumble into the shops around you and miss out on some cool outlets, young designers – and Garretts popcorn.
+There are malls and boutiques and markets for cheap shopping everywhere in Hong Kong and depending on where you’re staying (Kowloon on the mainland or Hong Kong Island) you could easily just stumble into the shops around you and miss out on some cool outlets, young designers – and Garretts popcorn from Chicago.

 I am on a five-day whistle-stop media trip here and being whisked around by ferry, metro, taxi (and we tried the bus but were in a rush so grabbed a taxi).
 I’m seeing and doing (and eating) as much as possible, so this is my take on the best places to shop in Hong Kong – each with their own theme or skew, depending on what you’re after.

 Shopping on Hong Kong Island

-Police Married Quarters is a six-story former school then apartment block converted to recruit police in the 1940s.
+Police Married Quarters is a six-story former school then apartment block converted to police housing in the 1940s.
 The rooms are tiny and up to 10 of them lived inside including kids and grandma.
 Today the little rooms are boutique shops for emerging designers and young entrepreneurs who create or import fashion, gifts, homeware, jewellery, etc. It’s all unique and is worth taking your time to browse along each level – and the six floors on the other side too.

-There are also restaurants and bars and I can recommend Sohofama for dinner and especially their cocktail list.
+There are also restaurants and bars at ground level and I can recommend Sohofama for dinner and especially their cocktail list.
 I started with a plum margarita where the margo came in an icy teapot to be poured into a sherry-sized glass with a plum on a toothpick soaked at the bottom.
 So good!